 On Sunday 29 November studio Joost Grootens won the Rotterdam Design Prize 2009.
 Designers collective Gorilla won the public prize.
-Until 10 January 2010 the museum showcases projects and the design motivation of the winner(s) and the other leading designers or clients of the past two years.
+Until 10 January 2010 the museum showcased projects and the design motivation of the winner(s) and the other leading designers or clients of the past two years.

 The Rotterdam Design Prize is a biennial national prize which concentrates on the shared qualities of Dutch design and intensifies the design debate.
 Since the previous competition the focus has shifted from the autonomous product to the vision of the designer.

 A summary of the selection and motivation of the nomination committee and the international panel of judges has been published in the Rotterdam Design Prize 2009 review.
-This publication is for sale at the museumshop (15 euro).
+This publication was for sale at the museumshop (15 euro).
 You can also download the individual reports of the nomination committee (June 2009) and the international panel of judges (October 2009) from www.designprijs.nl.

 The 2009 Rotterdam Design Prize is an initiative of the Designprijs Rotterdam Foundation and is generously supported by Rotterdam City Council Art and Culture Department, the Stichting Bevordering van Volkskracht and the Stokroos Foundation.
 The public voting is supported by Narb, people filtered art.
-The exhibition is part of the official programme of Holland Art Cities 2009-2010.
+The exhibition was part of the official programme of Holland Art Cities 2009-2010.